-Requirements Documentation Description Eligibility VEEC assignment form A declaration, signed by the accredited person or the upgrade manager, declaring that: the building where the activity takes place is a Class 2 building (as per the Building Code of Australia) or a non-residential premises, and the product was installed as modelled Proof of commercial transaction and Tax invoice A valid tax invoice for the work carried out including: energy consumer the name, address, and Australian Business Number (ABN)/Australian Company Number (ACN) of the energy consumer the date of issue of the invoice the installation address the amount paid by the energy consumer the name, address, and ABN of the upgrade manager business the itemised list of installed components including brand(s) and model(s) names.
-Upgrade product(s) Geo-tagged photographs of The photographs must clearly show: the upgrade heat pump the brand(s)the model number(s) nameplate(s) • the serial number(s) the insulated storage volume of the tank(s).
+Requirements Documentation Description Eligibility VEEC assignment form A declaration, signed by the accredited person or the upgrade manager, declaring that: • the building where the activity takes place is a Class 2 building (as per the Building Code of Australia) or a non-residential premises, and • the product was installed as modelled Proof of commercial transaction and energy consumer Tax invoice A valid tax invoice for the work carried out including: the name, address, and Australian Business Number (ABN)/Australian Company Number (ACN) of the energy consumer the date of issue of the invoice the installation address the amount paid by the energy consumer the name, address, and ABN of the upgrade manager business the itemised list of installed components including brand(s) and model(s) names.
+Upgrade product(s) Geo-tagged photographs of the upgrade heat pump nameplate(s) The photographs must clearly show: the brand(s) the model number(s) the serial number(s) the insulated storage volume of the tank(s).
 Geo-tagged photographs The photograph must clearly show the heat pump, booster, and tank after installation.
-Compliance Victorian Building VBA compliance certificate must be provided if required by law and must include: Authority (VBA) the address details of the heat pump upgrade(s) compliance the type and quantity of products installed. certificate If the plumber undertakes wholly or any part of decommissioning, the certificate must also include: the type, brand, and model baseline product(s) decommissionedthe method of decommissioning.
+Compliance Victorian Building Authority (VBA) compliance certificate VBA compliance certificate must be provided if required by law and must include: • the address details of the heat pump upgrade(s) • the type and quantity of products installed.
+If the plumber undertakes wholly or any part of decommissioning, the certificate must also include: • the type, brand, and model baseline product(s) decommissioned • the method of decommissioning.